Increase Operational Efficiency by Managing Your Engineering Information

 This value can be viewed as reducing the time and effort needed to get the same job done.
 Alternatively, the hours spent on doing a task or project can be considered cost savings.
 Any way you look at it, the bottom line remains dedicated to improving operational excellence by improving process performance.

 Managing engineering data and documentation can be a painful, inefficient process, but it does not have to be.
-The following five considerations for choosing an EDMs solution are intended for engineering teams who see inefficiencies in the way they work on-site, how they communicate with other colleagues at other office or site locations, or even how they work with contractors and subcontracts.
+The following five considerations for choosing an EDMS (electronic document management system) solution are intended for engineering teams who see inefficiencies in the way they work on-site, how they communicate with other colleagues at other office or site locations, or even how they work with contractors and subcontracts.

 Get Similar Content Sent Straight to Your InboxSubscribe Now

 1. Start with processes.

 When talking about increasing or improving operational efficiency, it is essential to measure the right things.
 Often, companies have elaborate plans to assess different kinds of processes with less focus on what matters.

 Improving key business processes can deliver the highest value to any organization.
 Therefore, knowing what those ‘key processes’ are and how to measure them is a critical first step.

 In the diagram below, the key business processes within Asset Lifecycle Information Management (ALIM) are identified.
 This is a good starting point in determining the critical engineering processes within an engineering company.

 - Approval & Validation.